EMG0R/sc/FNAL/READme.md

-For the project, I already have some super colliding sauce so I want to give it an epic UI and make it super controlable and accessible.
+For the project, I already have some super colliding generative sauce so I want to give it an epic UI and make it super controlable and accessible.
 Tt will also have drums and be super cool.

 I will give it a UI knob for: